23 Tricks to Flatten Your Belly—Without a Lick of Exercise

 No, we’re not telling you that you need a tummy tuck (although that would flatten your belly, we suppose).
 Rather, there are several common health conditions that can make your belly bulge and until you fix the anatomical issues underneath, nothing else can flatten it out.
 For instance, many women have a diastisis recti, or separation of the abdominal muscles, after pregnancy.
 In about 25 percent of these women, the muscles never quite come back together, leading to a permanent protrusion.
 Similarly, a hernia (congenital or from an injury) can also cause your belly to stick out.
 Both conditions can be resolved surgically.

 Do you really need another reason to drop the cancer sticks?
 Fine: Smoking is making you fat.
 Not only does lighting up not help you stay slim—an all-too-common myth about smoking—but people who smoke have a higher concentration of fat around their midsection.
+Next, check out these easy exercises to get rid of back fat.

 Treat irritable bowel syndrome